 The State is also permitted to issue short-term certificates pursuant to the Illinois Constitution and the Short Term Borrowing Act ("Short-Term Debt").
-See "STATE OF ILLINOIS-CONSTITUTIONAL PROVISIONS-Constitutional and Statutory Provisions Relating to Short-Term Borrowing," and "GENERAL OBLIGATION INDEBTEDNESS-SHORT-TERM DEBT".
-The State currently has outstanding \$1,200,000,000 of Short-Term Debt, which was borrowed by the State from the MLF in June 2020 to meet failures in revenues caused by the Novel Coronavirus 2019 ("COVID-19") pandemic (the "2020 Short-Term Borrowing").
-See "CERTAIN INVESTMENT CONSIDERATIONS-Impact of COVID-19."
+See "STATE OF ILLINOIS- CONSTITUTIONAL PROVISIONS-Constitutional Provisions Relating to Short-Term Borrowing," and "GENERAL OBLIGATION INDEBTEDNESS-SHORT-TERM DEBT".
+The State expects to issue, pursuant to a separate disclosure document from this Official Statement, Short-Term Debt in an aggregate principal amount not to exceed \$1,200,000,000^{} concurrently with the issuance of the Bonds.
+See "GENERAL OBLIGATION INDEBTEDNESS-FUTURE FINANCINGS" herein.